 Added to this, there are serious concerns about where Substack is headed.
 Many accuse the platform of becoming an influential media outlet and poacher of talent from other platforms and publications.
 This flies in the face of the indie-style creator-led independent writing the platform began life as.
 The company is also actively filtering and moderating the types of newsletters and content it allows on the platform.
 There are serious concerns in the writing community about Substack’s power and ability to censor and control.

-Substack is free, as long as you're newsletter is free.
+Substack is a free platform, as long as your newsletter is free.
 Once you start charging readers (and let's face it, that's the whole point of the platform), Substack gets very expensive, very fast, as your subscriber count grows.

 So these numbers are rough figures.
 Let's imagine you are charging every subscriber $5 a month.